NotKisoMomo/Mandy/README.md

 ## What is Mandy

 Mandy is a next-generation networking library for Roblox.
-ByteNet powers the transport layer -- everything travels as compact binary buffers.
-On top of that sits a fluent runtime type system, a middleware-style async Thenable chain, per-server signature security, bidirectional streaming via Collectives, auto-replicating Mirror state, cross-server Bridge messaging, and a plugin system with full lifecycle hooks.
+It handles its own buffer serialization, type validation, async Thenable chain, per-server signature security, bidirectional streaming via Collectives, auto-replicating Mirror state, cross-server Bridge messaging, and a plugin system with full lifecycle hooks.

 Both sides define the same control.
 The rest is handled.